10 Decision Rules

 The frequency of a pattern is measured with its support in the dataset:

-There are many algorithms to find such frequent patterns, for example Apriori or FP-Growth.
-Which you use does not matter much, only the speed at which the patterns are found is different, but the resulting patterns are always the same.
+There are many algorithms to find such frequent patterns, for example, Apriori or FP-Growth.
+Which you use doesn’t matter much; only the speed at which the patterns are found is different, but the resulting patterns are always the same.

-I will give you a rough idea of how the Apriori algorithm works to find frequent patterns.
-Actually the Apriori algorithm consists of two parts, where the first part finds frequent patterns and the second part builds association rules from them.
+I’ll give you a rough idea of how the Apriori algorithm works to find frequent patterns.
+Actually, the Apriori algorithm consists of two parts, where the first part finds frequent patterns and the second part builds association rules from them.
 For the BRL algorithm, we are only interested in the frequent patterns that are generated in the first part of Apriori.

 In the BRL approach however, we work with the frequent patterns and learn the THEN-part and how to arrange the patterns into a decision list using Bayesian statistics.